Leaderboard

 3 points

-16. Insomniac has complex lyrics FILLED with metaphors.
+Insomniac has complex lyrics FILLED with metaphors.
 Armatage Shanks, Geek Stink Breath, Panic Song, Jaded, Westbound Sign, Walking Contradiction: all lyrically filled with metaphors and quite mature compared to Dookie.
 Nimrod has some lyrical blunders, but great songs there.
 Hitchin' a Ride is full of cool plays on words that convey multiple meanings (Cold turkey's gettin' stale, tonight I'm eating crow).
 Prosthetic Head is a violent take on vanity and image.
 The problem with the Trilogy wasn't that the lyrics weren't political and complex.
 I'd argue that 21CB was a bit too complex lyrically.
 The problem with the Trilogy was that none of the lyrics made you think or really went beyond surface level, and none of them had any classic Green Day humor or perspective.
-Even Dookie songs had deeper meanings and clever deliveries.
+Even Dookie songs had deeper meanings and clever deliveries.3 points

 2 points